New Holland (Australia): Description

-Dutch politician and cartographer Nicolaes Witsen describes the south West Australian coast in a detailed description in a letter titled ‘Some late observations of New Holland’ written to English naturalist Dr Martin Lister, dated from 3 October 1698:
+Dutch politician and cartographer Nicolaes Witsen describes the south west Australian coast in a detailed description in a letter titled "Some late observations of New Holland" written to English naturalist Martin Lister, dated from 3 October 1698:

 On this Voyage nothing hath been discovered which can be any way serviceable to the Company.
 The Soil of this Country hath been found very barren, and as a Desart; no Fresh-water Rivers have been found, but some Salt-water Rivers, as also no Fourfooted Beasts, except one as great as a Dog, with long Ears, living in the Water as well as on the Land.

 Black Swans, Parrots, and many Sea-Cows were found there; as also a Lake, whose Water seemed to be Red, because of the Redness of the Bottom of it: and round along the Shore there was some Salt.
 Our People had seen but Twelve of the Natives, all as black as Pitch, and stark naked, so terrified, that it was impossible to bring them to Conversation, or a Meeting: They lodge themselves as the Hottentots, in Pavilions of Small Branches of Trees.
 By Night our People saw Fires all over the Country; but when they drew near, the Natives were fled.
 The Coast is very low, but the Country far from the Sea is high.

 Upon the Island near the coast have been seen Rats as great as Cats, in an innumerable Quantity; all which had a kind of Bag or Purse hanging from the Throat upon the Brest downwards.
 There were found many well-smelling Trees, and out of their Wood is to be drawn Oyl smelling as a Rose, but for the rest they were small and miserable Trees.
 There were also found some Birds nests of prodigious greatness, so that Six Men could not, by stretching out their Arms, encompass One of them; but the Fowls were not to be found.

 There was great Store of Oysters, Lobsters, and Crabs; and also strange sorts of Fish.
 There were also Millions of Flies, very much troubling Men.
 They saw a great many Footsteps of Men and Children, but all of an ordinary bigness.
 The Coast is very foul and full of Rocks.